x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * From here on we can invoke a powershell elevated as admin and disable all security mechanisms, forcefully uninstall defender, and lock the file system in worst case.

 # Change log
-* after being notified of a windows 10 not working, i investigated the issue, main thing it would not work is solved.
+* After being notified of a windows 10 not working, i investigated the issue, main thing it would not work is solved.
 * Changed the main file to have os check handling, so the UAC Bypass gets served for the OS it sees.
 * This limitates the risk on failers with the code due to net \add command is not needed for the non windows server OS's...
 * Shortest way to solve this without need of 2 files is the OS check i implemented here.